idd-fall16/hwk4_NickR_EricB_Enclosure/README.md

 <img src="img/sketch.jpg" alt="sketch"/>

 We chose to use magnets to attach the top and the base because we did not want to carry around a screwdriver to take it apart every time we wanted to use it.
 The magnets are neodynium, and based on past projects we know they are strong enough to hold together the enclosure.
 They are intentionally sunken into their holes, to prevent them from crashing into each other and shattering when the top and base are joined.
-This also reduces their attractive force, which is ncessary because they are extremely strong.
+This also reduces their attractive force, which is necessary because they are extremely strong.

 ## 3D Modeling